 For clear communications under all conditions, we use a phonetic alphabet for spelling out critical information.
 Instead of “A B C”, we say “Alpha Bravo Charlie.”
 Letters such as D, T and V can sound alike during noisy conditions, whereas Delta, Tango and Victor are more distinct.
 The standard phonetic alphabet for amateur radio comes from the International Telecommunication Union (ITU) (see below).
 This alphabet is also referred to as the NATO or International Aviation alphabet, although the spelling of the words may change slightly.
 This is the phonetic alphabet that you should commit to memory for ham radio use.

-Most of the time, I stick to the ITU phonetics but I may use the DX phonetics for contests.
-The ITU phonetics for my callsign are “Kilo Zero November Romeo,” but I’ll often switch to “Kilo Zero Norway Radio,” which is a few syllables shorter.
-If the other operator is having trouble picking my callsign out of the noise, it sometimes helps to switch phonetic alphabets.
+Most of the time I stick to the ITU phonetics, but I may use the DX phonetics for contests.
+The ITU phonetics for my callsign are “Kilo Zero November Romeo,” but I’ll often switch to “Kilo Zero Norway Radio,” which is a syllable shorter.
+If the other operator is having trouble picking my callsign out of the noise, it sometimes helps to switch phonetic alphabets, as indicated above.
 Sometimes one or the other sound just happens to get through better or is more recognizable by the other radio operator (especially if English is not their primary language).